akumar8be24/Car-Racing-and-AI/README.md

-# PitMind
+# Veritasppen

-PitMind is an AI-assisted race strategy and telemetry platform for motorsport teams, drivers, engineers, and fans.
+Veritasppen is an AI-assisted race strategy and telemetry platform for motorsport teams, drivers, engineers, and fans.
 It combines historical Formula 1 session replay, real-time WebSocket telemetry, explainable strategy scoring, IBM Granite narration, post-race debrief analysis, and role-specific dashboards in